Moby-Dick: Plot

 The Pequod is now heading southeast toward Moby Dick.
 A man falls overboard from the mast.
 The life buoy is thrown, but both sink.
-Now Queequeg proposes that his superfluous coffin be used as a new life buoy.
-Starbuck orders the carpenter to seal and waterproof it.
+Queequeg now proposes that his coffin be used as a new buoy and Starbuck has it sealed and waterproofed.
 The next morning, the ship meets in another truncated gam with the Rachel, commanded by Captain Gardiner from Nantucket.
 The Rachel is seeking survivors from one of her whaleboats which had gone after Moby Dick.
-Among the missing is Gardiner's young son.
-Ahab refuses to join the search.
+Among the missing is Gardiner's young son, but Ahab refuses to join the search.

-Twenty-four hours a day, Ahab now stands and walks the deck, while Fedallah shadows him.
-Suddenly, a sea hawk grabs Ahab's slouched hat and flies off with it.
+Ahab now spends twenty-four hours a day on deck while Fedallah shadows him.
+One day, a sea hawk grabs Ahab's slouched hat and flies off with it.
 Next, the Pequod, in a ninth and final gam, meets the Delight, badly damaged and with five of her crew left dead by Moby Dick.
-Her captain shouts that the harpoon which can kill the white whale has yet to be forged, but Ahab flourishes his special lance and once more orders the ship forward.
-Ahab shares a moment of contemplation with Starbuck.
-Ahab speaks about his wife and child, calls himself a fool for spending 40 years on whaling, and claims he can see his own child in Starbuck's eye.
-Starbuck tries to persuade Ahab to return to Nantucket to meet both their families, but Ahab simply crosses the deck and stands near Fedallah.
+Her captain shouts that the harpoon which can kill the white whale has yet to be forged, to which Ahab flourishes his special lance and once more orders the ship forward.
+Ahab speaks to Starbuck about his wife and child, calling himself a fool for spending 40 years whaling, and says he can see his own child in Starbuck.
+Starbuck tries to persuade Ahab to return to Nantucket to meet their families, but Ahab refuses.

 On the first day of the chase, Ahab smells the whale, climbs the mast, and sights Moby Dick.
 He claims the doubloon for himself, and orders all boats to lower except for Starbuck's.
-The whale bites Ahab's boat in two, tosses the captain out of it, and scatters the crew.
+The whale bites Ahab's boat in two, tosses the captain into the sea and scatters his crew.
 On the second day of the chase, Ahab leaves Starbuck in charge of the Pequod.
-Moby Dick smashes the three boats that seek him into splinters and tangles their lines.
+Moby Dick smashes the three boats hunting him to splinters.
 Ahab is rescued, but his ivory leg and Fedallah are lost.
-Starbuck begs Ahab to desist, but Ahab vows to slay the white whale, even if he would have to dive through the globe itself to get his revenge.
+Starbuck begs Ahab to stop, but the captain vows revenge.

-On the third day of the chase, Ahab sights Moby Dick at noon, and sharks appear, as well.
-Ahab lowers his boat for a final time, leaving Starbuck again on board.
+On the third and final day of the chase, Ahab sights Moby Dick at noon as sharks appear between the ship and the whale in anticipation of the ensuing carnage.
+Ahab lowers his boat for the final time, leaving Starbuck again on board.
 Moby Dick breaches and destroys two boats.
-Fedallah's corpse, still entangled in the fouled lines, is lashed to the whale's back, so Moby Dick turns out to be the hearse Fedallah prophesied.
+Fedallah's corpse, still entangled in the fouled lines, is lashed to the whale's back, making Moby Dick the "hearse not made by human hands" Fedallah had prophesied earlier.